LycorisDev/c_game_treasure-venture/README.md

 # VRMMORPG project

-This one is a mouthful.
-The idea came around 2015 and I've started development on 03/17/21.
-As for the dev process, I'm not creating a VRMMO right away.
-It starts off as a text-based solo game, and more precisely, right now I'm aiming to make a standard text adventure.
-I doubt I'll make any real content for the text adventure version, since the focus is on developing the gameplay, not releasing anything.

-I wonder why anyone would want to work on the project at this time, but if you're thinking of contacting me about this: forget it.
-Persistence will need a team at some point, but this is way too soon.
+**Project type:** PC video game project.
+**Brief description:** Development of a cross-platform video game (Windows, Mac and Linux) written without a game engine.
+For now text-based and solo, the ambition is to make it a VRMMORPG.
+**Technologies:** C.

+*Persistence* is the name of a VRMMORPG project, which means "Virtual Reality Massively Multi Player Role Playing Game".
+My strategy for its development is to focus on game mechanics instead of graphics, and whereas it is a virtual reality game, which already implies 3D, a big chunk of the game can be developped without any audiovisual aspect, which is why it will remain in text form for a good while.
+This young project just begun as a "text adventure", that is to say a game where the player acts by entering written commands.
+Its difference from a classic text adventure is that it offers suggestions when the player is lost, and since this reveals the plot it's usually considered as spoiling the player's enjoyment.
+The objective not being to really develop a text adventure but to use this genre as a springboard for a virtual reality game, I've allowed myself to make the handling of the game more accessible, which I hope will attract players more easily and therefore increase my chances of receiving critiques so as development happens in the best manner.

+The game understands several commands, can save the ongoing game, and has events.
+An event example is to have the doors lock up the player inside when they cross the mansion's threshold for the first time.
+The game also contains a mini-game entitled "Twenty Squares", that I leave you to discover as well as the game itself.

+It plays on a terminal and is available on Windows in 32- and 64-bit, on Mac and on Linux.

 ---

+I wonder why anyone would want to work on the project at this time, but if you're thinking of contacting me about this: forget it. *Persistence* will need a team at some point, but this is way too soon.

+---

 ![](./ingame_screenshot.png)

+The idea came around 2015 and I've started development on 03/17/21.

 **DEVELOPMENT IS 70 DAYS LONG SO FAR**
 IN 2021